Welcome to the home of the

 - A shelter house with several picnic tables.

 - A paved parking lot.

 - Secure equipment storage sheds.

 As this field is public land, anyone with a valid AMA license can fly, whether they are a WMAA member or not.
 However, considering the money, time, and effort that members have spent developing and maintaining this property, we feel it is only fair to encourage pilots who fly here to join the club.
 In fact, membership perks easily pay back the annual $50 regular, and $5 family member dues!

 A typical year will start on January 1st with our annual Freeze-Fly.
 The club provides hot coffee and donuts, and the members bring their own ear-muffs and skis.
 This is strictly a fun event.

-In March, we hold our Annual Show at the Aladdin Shrine Temple on Stelzer Rd.
-This is a major income producing event for the club, and an opportunity for members and guests to showcase their latest models and to pick up some needed supplies.
-A grand raffle typically offers a fancy TV as first prize and a fully built trainer as second prize.
+In March, we hold our Annual Show at the Northland Performing Arts Center.
+This is a major income-producing event for the club, and an opportunity for members and guests to showcase their latest models and to pick up some needed supplies.
+A grand raffle typically offers a 50/50 cash first prize and a fully built trainer as second prize.

 Other club events held in a typical year: